finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 I am going to assume that you have some sort of backend already set up.
 The examples I am going to show you are present on our [phoenix starter template](https://github.com/finiam/phoenix_starter).
 You can replace the API calls here with anything you have available.
 All of the code on this tutorial is there.

 Also, this is probably not ideal for 3rd party OAuth providers.
-To integrate with providers like Auth0, Google, Facebook, and others you should use their own SDKs instead of using the patterns I am going to show you.
+To integrate with providers like Auth0, Google, Facebook, and others, you should use their own SDKs instead of using the patterns I am going to show you.
 It’s just easier and their tools usually handle all of this.

-On our work, at Finiam, we either use the already existing client API, which rarely includes OAuth providers, or we just roll out our own.
+On our work, at Finiam, we usually roll out our own authentication APIs together with the backend or we use whatever the client is using, which rarely includes OAuth providers.

 ## Time to code